ue-shuston/laravel-test-runner/README.md

 # test-runner

-This is a brief repo specific version to the existing docker documentation: [Build and push your first image](https://docs.docker.com/get-started/introduction/build-and-push-first-image/).
+This is a brief repo specific addition to the existing docker documentation: [Build and push your first image](https://docs.docker.com/get-started/introduction/build-and-push-first-image/).
 Refer to [docker documentation](https://docs.docker.com/get-started/introduction/build-and-push-first-image/) for initial steps to create your own docker repository in Docker Hub until reaching the [Build and Push The Image](https://docs.docker.com/get-started/introduction/build-and-push-first-image/#) section in the docker documentation.
 Then run:
 ```
 git clone https://github.com/ue-shuston/laravel-test-runner
 ```